University of Minnesota Administrative Policy

 • Requires an advanced degree.

-For detailed information about professionals-in-training, refer to Appendix: Academic Professional-in-Training Appointments - Class Series, Job Codes, Titles, and Appointment Types.
+For detailed information about professionals-in-training, refer to: Appendix: Academic Professional-in-Training Appointments - Class Series and Appointment Types.

 Classification and Additional Appointment Information

-See Job Classification Descriptions for generic job descriptions of specific P&A classifications.
-For a complete listing, refer to Academic Job Codes and Titles at Job Families and Salary Ranges (Expand Job Family Structure).
-For information covering concurrent appointments, promotions, changes in appointment type, correcting a class title, adding a second official University title, designating a courtesy title, position title, and a change of employee groups, refer to Appendix: Additional Appointment Information pertaining to Academic Professionals and Academic Administrators.
+For information covering concurrent appointments, promotions, changes in appointment type, correcting a class title, adding a second official University title, designating a courtesy title, position title, and a change of employee groups, refer to: Appendix: Additional Appointment Information pertaining to Academic Professionals and Academic Administrators.

 Exclusions

-Coverage under this policy does not include faculty, civil service, union-represented staff, graduate assistant, and student appointments.
+Coverage under this policy does not include faculty, civil service, union-represented staff, and student appointments.
 Academic non-employee appointments are also not covered.

 Reason for Policy

-This policy implements Board of Regents Policy: Employee Group Definitions (PDF).
-By resolution of Board of Regents in December of 1980, the academic professional and administrative (P&A) employee group was established.
+This policy implements Board of Regents Policy: Employee Group Definitions.
+By resolution of the Board of Regents in December of 1980, the academic professional and administrative (P&A) employee group was established.
 In accordance with this resolution, the terms and conditions of appointments within the P&A group are defined within this policy.

 Contacts